 The elements at play when the fish and the shortboard were fused together had the goal to have a board that is easy to paddle, very stable, and fast.
 Hybrid surfboards were intended to be rapid as a fish, yet maneuverable as a high-performance shortboard.

-Surfers will find hybrid surfboards interesting to ride especially for those with a little bit more girth, but don’t feel like constrained only with longboards.
+Surfers will find hybrid surfboards interesting to ride, especially for those with a little bit more girth, but don’t feel constrained only with longboards.

 Top 6 Best Hybrid Surfboards Reviewed

-Every surfer, beginner or advanced should experience hybrid surfboard’s performance at some point.
+Every surfer, beginner or advanced should experience a hybrid surfboard performance at some point.
 As you read on, you will find the best hybrid surfboards you can add to your quiver.

-But, before that, here’s laying out a few characteristics of hybrid surfboards you should be familiar of.
+But, before that, here’s laying out a few characteristics of hybrid surfboards you should be familiar with.